elkins2k/GA_Project1/readme.md

 ## Roadblocks overcome
- - getting the disk DIVs to align to the bottom of the stack DIVs!!
+ - Getting the disk DIVs to align to the bottom of the stack DIVs!!
 I spent an entire weekend battling this issue.
 Since it was a holiday weekend, I had to wait an extra day to bounce my problem off our scrum-master and others in my group.
 A **_big shout-out to Seamus_** for steering me in the right direction and finally restoring my sanity!
- - as I stated earlier, rafactoring my code was a big deal because I had code in triplicate - one set of code for each stack.
+ - As I stated earlier, rafactoring my code was a big deal because I had code in triplicate - one set of code for each stack.
 I was able to finally get around this and refactor my code using a for...in loop using {1:stack1, 2:stack2, 3:stack3} as my constant.
 This revelation eliminated over 60 lines of code for one function alone!
- - scope!! needing variables in other functions or reusing variables still in scope was a killer.
+ - SCOPE!! needing variables in other functions or reusing variables still in scope was a killer.
 Backtracking through the code to find out why a value had disappeared or had a value I wasn't expecting took some time.
 I'm being more intentional naming my vars - especially in for loops - to avoid this